 I am looking for two H317 distribution panels for use with the DZ11 serial interface boards in my PDP-11/44 project.
 I need one each of the EIA (RS-232) and 20mA current loop versions.
 I already have the M7814 and M7819 boards.

-I am looking for a TU58 DECtape II drive for my PDP-11/44 project.
-I’d prefer a rack-mountable one like the dual drive unit in this manual picture:
+I am looking for a rack-mounted TU58 DECtape II drive for my PDP-11/44 project:

 Here are some pictures of my new heap of old Digital Equipment Corporation RL02 hard disk drives.
 They store 10 megabytes on a removable 14 inch platter.
 I’ll be using some of them in my PDP-11/44 project.
 I don’t have much to say at the moment… I’m mostly just posting these so I can refer to them in mailing list discussions.